informatici/openhospital/oh-bundle/OH-README.md

 ## Linux

-- If you get this error:
+- If you get this errors:

 ```
 Error on creating OH Database error while loading shared libraries: libncurses.so.5.

+Error: MySQL root password not set!
+Exiting

 ```

 You have to install the ncurses librares, on Ubuntu: